numist/numi.st/_posts/2023-07-02-caches-make-predictions-about-the-future/2023-07-02-caches-make-predictions-about-the-future.md

 ## In Software

 Of course caches are common in software, too—values can be costly to conjure, but the storage available for them is finite.
 Per-slot counters aren't practical to implement in code, but the same concept can be expressed by a ring buffer of doubly-linked lists: a value's index in the ring represents its <abbr title="Re-Reference Prediction Value">RRPV</abbr>, and is incremented by rotation.
-A ring with four indexes provides the same cache insertion points as a hardware implementation using 2-bit counters:
+A ring with four indexes provides the same cache insertion points as a hardware implementation using 2-bit counters[^short]:

 {% graphviz width="280pt" height="234pt" %}
 digraph RRIP {